artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 after tooling simplicity.
 We're not going to write enough native code to warrent the setup for testing.
 Plus, if we skip native testing then we can run CI on linux - which is basically instant in comparison.

 This has made a new library.
-Let's go into our project's root with `cd GitDawg`.
+Let's go into our project's root with `$ cd GitDawg`.
 There shouldn't be too much in
 here:

 ```sh